astronomer/deploy-action/README.md

 This GitHub action runs as a step within a GitHub workflow file.
 When your CI/CD pipeline is triggered, this action:

 - Checks out your GitHub repository.
-- Optionally create or delete a Deployment Preview to test your code changes on before deploying to production.
+- Optionally creates or deletes a Deployment Preview to test your code changes on before deploying to production.
 - Checks whether your commit only changed DAG code.
 - Optional.
 Tests DAG code with `pytest`.
 See [Run tests with pytest](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally#run-tests-with-pytest).
+- Either runs:
-- Runs `astro deploy --dags` if the commit only includes DAG code changes.
+  - `astro deploy --dags` if the commit only includes DAG code changes,
-- Runs `astro deploy` if the commit includes project configuration changes.
+  - or `astro deploy` (as well as `astro dev parse`) if the commit includes _any_ non-DAG-code-related changes.

 ## Prerequisites